Questions We Are Asked Each Week By Clients...

 Maybe.
 Most property owners have insurance that is called medical payments coverage which pays medical expenses caused by the fall up to a certain amount usually from $1,000 to $10,000.
 However, some companies are self-insured and do not have medical payments coverage available.

-If I fall on someone's property are they liable for my injuries?
+If I fall on someone's property in Iowa are they liable for my injuries?

 Not necessarily.
 A claim against a property owner for a fall is known as a premises liability claim.
 In order to recover damages against a property owner you have to prove that the property owner was negligent also known as fault.
 The fact finder, usually a jury will consider many factors to consider which include:

 (1) The foresee ability or possibility of harm;

 (2) The purpose for which the entrant entered the premises;

 (3) The time, manner, and circumstances under which the entrant entered the premises;

 (4) The use to which the premises are put or are expected to be put;

 (5) The reasonableness of the inspection, repair, or warning;